skip to main content

 Xfinity has more plan variety making it easy to find something that fits your internet needs, and its plans come with high internet speeds for the money; the downside is they also come with some annoying conditions, like data caps, term contracts, and price hikes.
 CenturyLink has two great fiber plans, each offering a ton of value, but it lacks solid mid-tier options.
 We don’t recommend CenturyLink’s DSL, or any DSL service, above cable internet like Xfinity’s.

 So which should you pick?
 It depends on your exact needs, but in general, if you’re looking for a budget plan, CenturyLink’s Fiber Internet 200Mbps is tough to beat.
-CenturyLink is also a good call if you’re looking to go big with a gigabit connection.
+CenturyLink is also a good call if you’re looking to go big with their up to 940 Mbps fiber connection.
 But if you’re feeling something more mid-range, Xfinity has the best value with plans like its Fast plan, which packs a great speed at an even better price.

 Pros and cons: Xfinity vs. CenturyLink